 This study has limitations in terms of the sample.
 Even though this study involved at least what was required, the sample size of 212 was still relatively small.
 Therefore, future studies may involve more samples because a larger size will have a more significant impact.
 Another limitation is related to the method of data collection.
-This study only uses surveys to acquire data.
+This study collects data only through surveys.
 Therefore, the researcher could not confirm the finding to the respondent.
-Future research should consider another survey method, for example interview or observation.
+Future research should consider a larger sample and adding another survey method, for example interview or observation.